 Here are answers to your questions about how we pick the schools on our list.

 Why isn't my school on the list?

-As with any ranking, our lists exclude schools that do not meet our criteria.
-We start with data on more than 500 public institutions and sort the schools based on quality measures -- such as the admission rate, the test scores of incoming freshmen, and four- and six-year graduation rates.
+As with any ranking, our list excludes schools that do not meet our criteria.
+We start with data on nearly 600 public institutions and sort the schools based on quality measures -- such as the admission rate, the test scores of incoming freshmen, and four- and six-year graduation rates.
 We then add cost data -- including tuition, fees, room and board, and financial aid for in-state and out-of-state students -- and re-rank the institutions.
-It is this combination of academic quality and affordability -- not any desire on our part to exclude a particular school -- that determines which schools make our lists for best value.
+It is this combination of academic quality and affordability -- not any desire on our part to exclude a particular school -- that determines which schools make our list for best value.

 Why don't any schools from my state appear on the list?

 We rank the schools according to specific criteria for quality and affordability.
 In some states, no school meets those criteria.

 I don't see the University of Richmond, which is a great school that gives generous financial aid, on the list.
 How come?

 The University of Richmond is a private school, and it is ranked number 26 in our list of the best values in liberal arts colleges.